Martchus/syncthingtray/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Please read the following points before filing an issue but remove them before filing the issue:

+* **Do not file an issue if the executable is framed as malicious by Antivirus software.** If you have actual evidence that the executable is doing anything malicious you can of course file a report.
+Note that the executable being detected by Antivirus software is not good enough evidence as false positives are very common and no concrete description of the problem is provided.
-**Before reporting, please have a look at "[Known bugs and workarounds](https://github.com/Martchus/syncthingtray/blob/master/README.md#known-bugs-and-workarounds)".**
+* **Before reporting, please have a look at "[Known bugs and workarounds](https://github.com/Martchus/syncthingtray/blob/master/README.md#known-bugs-and-workarounds)".**

-Note that I cannot support all operating systems, their flavors and different tooling you might be using (Anti Virus scanners, GNU/Linux desktop environments, AUR helpers, …).
+* Note that I cannot support all operating systems, their flavors and different tooling you might be using (Antivirus scanners, GNU/Linux desktop environments, AUR helpers, …).
 So please avoid filing bug reports specific to them and contact the respective vendors instead.

-Note that adaptions for newer versions of certain platforms (or for completely new platforms) would be *feature requests* and **not** bugs.
+* Note that adaptions for newer versions of certain platforms (or for completely new platforms) would be *feature requests* and **not** bugs.
 So for instance, making Syncthing Tray work under an updated/new GNU/Linux desktop environment should be filed as a feature request and *not* a bug report.

-Note that I will likely have to reject bug reports about Wayland-specific problems due to limitations of that protocol which I cannot workaround from my side.
+* Note that I will likely have to reject bug reports about Wayland-specific problems due to limitations of that protocol which I cannot workaround from my side.

 ---